mendrugory/blog/content/post/remote-kind.md

 Let's go back to our local machine.

 ### Pointing Remote Docker Daemon

-Docker daemon is exposed, therefore we can request

 `Docker CLI` uses environment variable `DOCKER_HOST` to build their requests, so: